Duramax Diesel Power Project

 The Diesel Page

-The Duramax Conversion Guide is now available!
-This color laser-printed 60-page professionally written bound volume contains 104 original photos, specific wiring diagrams related to a conversion, and custom motor mount drawings (drawn for and original to The Diesel Page) that illustrate what you'll need to know when installing a Duramax 6600 diesel engine and Allison 1000 automatic transmission into a 1988-98 classic C/K GM pickup truck or Suburban.
+July 2018 - The newest edition of the Duramax Diesel Conversion Guide is now available!
+Learn what you need to know when installing a Duramax 6600 diesel engine and Allison 1000 automatic transmission into a 1988-98 classic C/K GM pickup truck or Suburban.
 Can this information be used to convert a 1980s body-style truck?
 Absolutely.
 The information contained within this Duramax Conversion Guide was used to convert a 1987 Chevy C30.

 The interior in our 1989 Silverado received a makeover as well.
 Though a 2001 dash was installed, it's a big job and not necessarily recommended.
-A late 1990s GM dash can be fairly easily modified to accept a newer instrument panel, and would require far less fabrication.
+More information about the dash conversion can be found in the online announcement for the Duramax Conversion Guide.
+Contact me if you have any additional questions.
+A 1995 and newer GM dash can be more easily modified to accept a 2001+ instrument panel gauge cluster, and would require far less fabrication.
 I maintained the original 1989 steering column, both to save money and to show how it could be done.
 In retrospect, I recommend installing a steering column matching the model-year of your engine/transmission package.
 Though a new column might make the conversion cost a little more, it'll simplify the process.
+Moving the mounting brackets on the newer steering column to match the truck is not that difficult.

 What's New: | Feature Articles: | Product Reviews: | Member's Area: